ADirin/OTP1_LectureMaterial/Week 1/Introduction to Software Engineering.md

 6. Maintenance: Once deployed, the software requires ongoing maintenance to address issues, implement updates, and enhance functionality.
    Maintenance activities ensure the long-term viability of the software system.

-# Software Engineering Disciplines:

-Software engineering encompasses various disciplines, each focusing on specific aspects of software development.
-Some prominent software engineering disciplines include:

-1. Software Requirements Engineering: Focuses on eliciting, analyzing, documenting, and managing software requirements to ensure that the software meets stakeholders' needs.

-2. Software Design and Architecture: Involves designing the structure and organization of software components to achieve desired functionality, performance, and maintainability.

-3. Software Testing and Quality Assurance: Focuses on verifying and validating software to ensure it meets quality standards and performs as expected.

-4. Software Maintenance and Evolution: Addresses the ongoing maintenance, enhancement, and evolution of software systems to adapt to changing requirements and environments.

-5. **Software Project Management**: Involves planning, organizing, and controlling software projects to ensure they are completed on time, within budget, and according to specifications.

 # Software Development Life Cycle (SDLC):
 he Software Development Life Cycle (SDLC) is a framework that describes the stages involved in the development of software.